proplot-dev/proplot/docs/quickstart6.rst

 Easy error bars
 ---------------

-Thanks to the `~proplot.wrappers.add_errorbars` wrapper, the `~matplotlib.axes.Axes.plot`, `~matplotlib.axes.Axes.scatter`,
-`~matplotlib.axes.Axes.bar`, `~matplotlib.axes.Axes.barh`, and
+Thanks to the `~proplot.wrappers.add_errorbars` wrapper, you can now add error bars when using the `~matplotlib.axes.Axes.plot`, `~matplotlib.axes.Axes.scatter`, `~matplotlib.axes.Axes.bar`, `~matplotlib.axes.Axes.barh`, and `~matplotlib.axes.Axes.violinplot` methods.
-`~matplotlib.axes.Axes.violinplot` methods can all be used to draw error bars.
 If you pass 2D arrays of data to these commands with ``means=True`` or ``medians=True``, the *means or medians* of each column are drawn as points, lines, or bars, and error bars represent the *spread* in each column.
 You can draw both thin “bars” with optional